Gellardo/blog/content/posts/2020-07-02-Playing-with-rust-and-wasm.md

 | 14ms | 1.7s | 1.6s |

 Well, that's certainly not what I expected: 2 orders of magnitude slower!
-Let's see what I can find out.
+Let's see if I can find out more.

 #### Too many allocations
-One thing I did not talk about, that my original code had a bug, that Rust thankfully fixed for me.
+One thing I did not talk about is that my original code had a bug, that Rust thankfully fixed for me.
-Instead of exchanging the arrays holding last and the current state during tick, I only assigned the current to the last.
+Instead of exchanging the arrays holding the last and the current state during tick, I only assigned `current` to `last`.
+That should result the `current` array is either sharing the same array with `last` or uninitialized.
-To go into the specifics why it still worked correctly, is besides the point.
+To go into the specifics why it still worked correctly is besides the point.
-Suffice to say Rust copied the array instead of moving it and therefore fixed my bug.
+Suffice to say Rust copied the array instead of moving/sharing it and therefore fixed my bug.

 But it also means, that for each tick, the Rust code copies the array (of arrays) once.
 Allocation is slow on normal architectures and it's the same here.